-- 2.6.3.27 The Conservation of Habitats and Species Regulations 2010 (as amended) (the Habitats Regulations) and the Offshore Marine Conservation (Natural Habitats, &c.)
-Regulations 2007 (as amended) (the Offshore Habitat Regulations) require the assessment of any significant effects on internationally important nature conservation sites that are likely to arise as a result of a proposed project.
-These internationally important sites include: - Special Areas of Conservation (SACs), or candidate SACs; - Special Protection Areas (SPAs), or potential SPAs; - Sites of community importance (SCIs); - Sites hosting priority habitats or species; and - Ramsar sites. - These are often referred to as 'European sites'.
-The assessment required is known as a 'Habitat 2.6.3.28 Regulations Assessment' (HRA) and is to be undertaken by the 'competent authority', which in the case of Hornsea Three is the Secretary of State.
+- 2.6.3.17 The Conservation of Habitats and Species Regulations 2017 (consolidates and updates the Conservation of Habitats and Species Regulations 2010) and the Conservation of Offshore Marine Habitats and Species Regulations 2017 (consolidates and updates the Offshore Marine Conservation (Natural Habitats, &c.)
+Regulations 2007) require the assessment of any potentially significant effects on internationally important nature conservation sites that are likely to arise as a result of a proposed project.
+These internationally important sites are often referred to as 'European sites' and include: - Special Areas of Conservation (SACs), or candidate SACs; - Special Protection Areas (SPAs), or potential SPAs; - Sites of community importance (SCIs); - Sites hosting priority habitats or species; and - Ramsar sites. - 2.6.3.18 These are often referred to as 'European sites'.
+The assessment required is known as a 'Habitats Regulations Assessment' (HRA) and is to be undertaken by the 'competent authority', which in the case of Hornsea Three is the Secretary of State.